 If your sole proprietorship business name is different from your own name, you must register it with the Ontario government’s Central Production and Verification Services Branch.

-The steps to registering your sole proprietorship in Ontario are:
+The steps to registering your sole proprietorship in Ontario are as follows:

 Step 1: Choose Your Business Name